 I am purchasing new running shoes, which I’m sure will help with some of the knee pain I was feeling postpartum.
 I have struggled with hip and IT band pain in the past when running (mostly with longer distances) so cross-training will be vital for me as part of my 8K training plan.

 8K Training Plan

 Do you know what is going to be great about running the 8K race as part of the Cleveland Marathon series?
 It will be an automatic PR for me!
 An 8K is 4.97 miles so roughly a 5-Mile race.
+This is the 8K race in miles.
 In full disclosure, I have run 5-Milers such as Bay Days and Celebrate Westlake.

-Then I inserted the other types of workouts I would do for cross training such as yoga, boot camp and at home workouts such as PiYO or P90X.
+Then I inserted the other types of workouts I would do for cross training.
+This included exercises such as yoga, boot camp and at home workouts such as PiYO or P90X.
 I also had to customize the plan to fit my weekly schedule.